-Your doctor usually diagnoses osteoarthritis based on your medical history and a physical examination.
-However, your doctor may also recommend additional procedures, such as x-rays , that will help confirm the diagnosis, eliminate other causes of pain, and determine the extent of damage to the joints.
+Your arthritis specialist in Delhi usually diagnoses osteoarthritis based on your medical history and a physical examination.
+However, your doctor may also recommend additional procedures, such as x-rays, that will help confirm the diagnosis, eliminate other causes of pain, and determine the extent of damage to the joints.
 Joint aspiration, a procedure through which the fluid is removed from the affected joints for examination, could also be used to rule out other diseases.

-A good treatment program can help reduce joint pain and stiffness, improve joint movement, and increase your ability to carry out daily activities.
-A plan will be designed exclusively for you, which should include a combination of physical and / or occupational therapy , gentle aerobic exercise , weight management , patient education and medication.
-If these measures do not produce results, consideration could be given to the surgical intervention .
+A good program for osteoarthritis treatment in Delhi can help reduce joint pain and stiffness, improve joint movement, and increase your ability to carry out daily activities.
+A plan will be designed exclusively for you, which should include a combination of physical and/or occupational therapy, gentle aerobic exercise, weight management, patient education and medication.
+If these measures do not produce results, consideration could be given to the surgical intervention.

 Your treatment program will depend on the severity of your illness, the affected joints, the type of symptoms and other medical problems.
 Your age, occupation and daily activities will also be taken into account.
-You will work in collaboration with your doctor and other health professionals, such as physical and occupational therapists, in order to ensure that the program meets your needs.
+You will work in collaboration with your rheumatologist in Delhi and other health professionals, such as physical and occupational therapists, in order to ensure that the program meets your needs.